RickStrahl/Westwind.HtmlPackager/README.md

 # Westwind.HtmlPackager

 A small C# utility class used to package HTML pages into a self contained package.

+The packager works with:

+* Web Urls
+* Local HTML Files

-There are two modes:
+There are two packaging modes:

 * **Package to a single file**
 All related resources are downloaded and embedded as into the HTML content.
 CSS is embedded as text while images, scripts and url resources are embedded as base64 data links.
 The result is one very large HTML document that contains all resources embedded.